aspotton/video-party/README.md

 You can click and drag the individual videos around the web page if they get in the way of the content.

+### Additional Options

+You can have the user auto join a specific room by adding it as a URL parameter, for example: https://cdn.adamspotton.com/js/video_party.js?room=the_room_id_to_join

 ## Bookmarklet

 Add a new bookmark to your toolbar and copy/paste this as the URL: